TadaTeruki/worley-particle/README.md

+# worley-particle

+Particle generator based on Worley noise.

-# pworley
+# Features

-A simple worley noise generator written in rust.

-pworley does:
+This library does:

-- Query a cell from specific point
+- Query a particle from specific point
-- Generate voronoi diagram from a cell
+- Generate voronoi diagram from a particle
 - Change the scale and randomness of the noise

+And optionally:

+- [particlemap](PARTICLEMAP.md) feature: Data format parser and handler for particle-based data

 # Preview

 ![tile](images/tile.png)

 ![voronoi](images/voronoi.png)